 Figure 4.
 The dotted diagonal line represents the probabilities of each possible value of cards apart that would be expected from a perfect shuffle.
 The bars show the estimated probabilities via Monte Carlo simulation of each value of cards apart for cards that begin as neighbors, and then a CS or WCS is performed, with 100,000 iterations.

 Figure 5.
 The same information as in Figure 5 is shown here, but specifically for cards apart values of 1 through 6.
-Again the dotted line represents the probabilities of each possible value of cards apart that would be expected from a perfect shuffle, and the bars show Monte Carlo estimates of the probabilities of each value of cards apart for cards that began as neighbors and then a CS or WCS is performed.
+Again, the dotted line represents the probabilities of each possible value of cards apart that would be expected from a perfect shuffle, and the bars show Monte Carlo estimates of the probabilities of each value of cards apart for cards that began as neighbors and then a CS or WCS is performed.
 Also shown are the estimated probabilities after performing seven riffle shuffles.

 Discussion

 In this work, we introduce the first realistic model of the wash shuffle ever to be formulated, to our knowledge.
-We utilize this model to simulate the wash shuffle prior to the CS (i.e. the WCS), and demostrate the extent to which the WCS is still suboptimal compared to what we would expect from a perfect shuffle.
+We utilize this model to simulate the wash shuffle prior to the CS (i.e. the WCS), and demonstrate the extent to which the WCS is still suboptimal compared to what we would expect from a perfect shuffle.

 It is beyond the scope of the present work to derive analytic solutions to theoretical properties of our wash shuffle, such as one-step transition probabilities from one deck configuration to another after performing a wash.
 However, this could be the focus of future work.
 Additionally, there is certainly the possibility that other models of the wash shuffle could be developed that would be shown to be more realistic than ours, which could also be an avenue of future exploration.